raspberrypilearning/lineup/en/step_9.md

 --- /task ---

 --- task ---
-Then, back on your character sprite, add a broadcast of `curtain up`{:class="blockevents"} to the end of the starting script.
+Then, in the scripts for your character sprite, add a `broadcast`{:class="blockevents"} with the message 'curtain up' to the end of the `when flag clicked`{:class="blockevents"} script.

 ```blocks
 when flag clicked